recyclarr/recyclarr/wiki/Configuration-Reference.md

 # Summary

-The Trash Updater program utilizes YAML for its configuration files.
+The Recyclarr program utilizes YAML for its configuration files.
 The configuration can be set up multiple ways, offering a lot of flexibility:

 - You may use one or more YAML files simultaneously, allowing you to divide your configuration